hesusruiz/trillian-tessera/README.md

    entry, and if such a record exists, it will short-circuit the addition of the duplicate entry and return a previous version's assigned position in the log.

-These layes are configured by the `WithAntispam` method of the [AppendOptions](https://pkg.go.dev/github.com/transparency-dev/tessera@main#AppendOptions.WithAntispam) and [MigrateOptions](https://pkg.go.dev/github.com/transparency-dev/tessera@main#AppendOptions.WithAntispam).
+These layers are configured by the `WithAntispam` method of the [AppendOptions](https://pkg.go.dev/github.com/transparency-dev/tessera@main#AppendOptions.WithAntispam) and [MigrateOptions](https://pkg.go.dev/github.com/transparency-dev/tessera@main#AppendOptions.WithAntispam).